 Sarah Kiambi teaches six- and seven-year-olds in grade 2 at Nkunyini Primary School in Marimanti, Kenya.
 Teaching wasn’t her first choice; she grew up with dreams of becoming a policewoman.
+But the Lord had different plans.

 “I realized the young ladies in our community were being misused at an early age.
 I prayed and asked God to help me serve as a role model,” Sarah said.
 “I wanted to teach these young ladies how to wait until they were mature before starting a family.”